-Over the years that I have been managing rental properties I have seen two extremes regarding tenants requesting repairs.
+Over the years that I have been managing rental properties in the Glendale, Pasadena and Eagle Rock areas I have seen two extremes regarding tenants requesting repairs.

 One is the tenant who requests everything possible.
 A tenant once asked me to send a handyman over because one of the bolts that fixes her toilet to the floor was missing the half dome plastic cap.

 However, the other extreme is the tenant who never requests anything to be fixed.
 Owners think that is an ideal tenant but there are some reasons that tenant raises red flags.

 Possibly those tenants are very handy and are doing minor fixes themselves.
 I once had a tenant in an old condo that often had plumbing backups who told me she had her own plumbing snake and she knew how to use it.
 Another reason tenants may hesitate to request repairs is because they think their rent is going to go up.

 The red flag appears when tenants don’t request repairs because they don’t want the landlord or any of the landlord’s vendors to enter their unit.

 Here are a couple of reasons:

 - They are doing something illegal.

 - They have moved in 10 additional people who are not on the lease.

 - They are sub-leasing the unit on Air BnB.